 ‘Australian South Sea Islander’ (ASSI) is the specific title of our community demographic legislated under 1994 Commonwealth recognition for the descendants of South Sea Islanders (SSI) Blackbirded to Australia in the 1800s.

-The Australian South Sea Islanders – Port Jackson (ASSI-PJ) represent the interests of the Australian South Sea Islander (ASSI) people with regards to supporting and promoting ASSI culture, identity, human rights, well-being, economic, social and educational interests within the context of being one of the many contributing cultures of non-European origin in Australia.
+The Australian South Sea Islanders – Port Jackson (ASSI-PJ) represent social justice for ASSI people with regards to cultural maintenance, identity, human rights, well-being, economic and educational interests within the context of being one of the many contributing cultures of non-European origin in Australia.

 The ASSI-PJ wishes to acknowledge the following Supporters: